Build and dispatch workflows#

 • platform_folder_path: path to the platforms folder to be used by the make_dispatches workflow.
 This is a path local to the runner, used after all the configuration repositories have been downloaded.
 Defaults to .firestartr/platforms

-• registries_folder_path: path to the registries folder to be used by the make_dispatches workflow.
+• registries_folder_path: path to the docker_registries folder to be used by the make_dispatches workflow.
 This is a path local to the runner, used after all the configuration repositories have been downloaded.
-Defaults to .firestartr/registries
+Defaults to .firestartr/docker_registries

 NOTE: make_dispatches downloads the firestartr_config_repo repository to access the configuration files via the apps_folder_path, platform_folder_path and registries_folder_path feature arguments.
 However, firestartr_config_repo is always downloaded under the .firestartr folder, regardless of what the actual name of the repository is, so the paths specified in the *_folder_path arguments should all start with .firestartr/ (unless the folders are located in another repo)